GeekAlexis/FastMOT/README.md

   <img src="assets/demo.gif" width="720" height="405" />
 </p>

-Fast MOT is a real-time implementation of Deep Sort.
+Real-time implementation of Deep Sort.
 The original Deep Sort cannot run in real-time on edge devices.
   - [x] Efficient SSD detector
   - [x] Improve small object detection with Tiling
   - [x] OSNet for accurate REID
   - [x] Optical flow tracking and camera motion compensation
   - [ ] Replace SSD with YOLO V4

 Fast MOT has an input size of 1280 x 720.
 Note that larger videos will be resized, which results in a drop in frame rate.
 It also assumes medium/small targets and cannot detect up close targets properly due to tiling.
-This repo uses a pretrained OSNet from [Torchreid](https://github.com/KaiyangZhou/deep-person-reid).
+I used a pretrained OSNet from [Torchreid](https://github.com/KaiyangZhou/deep-person-reid).
 Currently, tracking targets other than pedestrians will work but retraining OSNet on other classes can improve accuracy.
 Tracking is tested with the MOT17 dataset on Jetson Xavier NX.
-The frame rate can reach 15 - 30 FPS depending on crowd density.
+The tracker can achieve up to 30 FPS depending on crowd density.

 | # targets  | FPS on Xavier NX |
 | ------------- | ------------- |